ThinkDataEd/curriculum/docs/unit4/lesson4.md

 7. Once finalized, they will record the survey question/ prompt that goes along with each data variable on their *Team Campaign Creation* handout ([LMR_4.4](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_4.4 _Team Campaign Creation.pdf)), being cognizant of question bias.

-8. <u>Round 5:</u> In teams, students will now generate three statistical questions that they might answer with the data they will collect and to guide their campaign.
+8. <u>Round 5:</u> In teams, students will now generate three statistical investigative questions that they might answer with the data they will collect and to guide their campaign.
 They need to make sure that their statistical investigative questions are interesting and relevant to their chosen topic.
 Remind students that they will also have data about the date, time, and place of data collection.